Thuringia calls for social housing: tenants under pressure!

 Demands for social housing

-The planned legal regulations aim to establish a socially friendly living space policy.
-This includes a legally bindingSocial housing ratefor municipalities to promote the construction of affordable housing.
-Another point is thisControl of rental prices, in which the country has an impact on rental and ancillary costs.
-The legal ban on energy locking is also a central component.
+The planned legal regulations aim to establish a socially just housing policy.
+This includes a legally binding oneSocial housing ratefor municipalities to promote the construction of affordable housing.
+Another point is thisControl of rental prices, in which the state influences the development of rents and additional costs.
+The legal ban on energy barriers is also a central component.

-In addition, regulations should be in placeStrengthening social housing constructionbe anchored in the development plan.
+In addition, regulations should be in placeStrengthening social housingbe anchored in the development plan.
 The expansion of social ties to private owners as well as the expansion and security of the state's own stock of rental and social housing through the Thuringian State Housing Company (ThürLWG) are also clear demands of the initiative.
 Tenants should also be given more co-determination rights through the legal anchoring of tenant advisory councils and nationwide advice centers.

-Studies show the influence of rental price controls
+Studies show the influence of rent controls

 Current studies show that in many metropolitan areas the rent burden for tenants is increasing and landlords are coming under pressure due to pressure on returns and costs.
-An investigation by Surplus magazine argues that rent controls play an important role in reducing income inequality.
+An investigation by Surplus Magazine argues that rent controls play an important role in reducing income inequality.
 The study highlights that stronger rent controls correlate with reductions in inequality and have been particularly strong during periods of deregulation.

 With a clear plan and support from both sides of the political spectrum, Thuringia could be on the path to a more social and fair housing policy.
 But until that happens, it remains to be seen how the planned laws and measures will be implemented in practice.